igorski/bitmappery/README.md

 # TODO / Roadmap

 * Something weird with best fit only fitting when window resize fires (also see weird non-cleared canvas areas)
+* When resizing document, layers are not always equal to the document size/width (e.g. pasted from selections)
 * Layer bitmaps and masks must not be stored as Vue observables
 * Layer and mask coordinates are not saved when saving / switching document?
 * Make canvas only as large as its wrapper.
 Use viewport in zCanvas to render visible content (requires custom scroll handlers for panning)